 Where public benefit justification is required, this is documented in the form of a Regulatory Impact Statement (RIS).
 A RIS incorporates a cost-benefit analysis of the restrictions or significant impacts and considers alternative options for achieving the objectives of the legislation.
 Public consultation is also a mandatory component of a RIS.

-In line with the Government's commitment to legislative reform, the Economic Reform Unit regularly prepares Legislation Repeal Acts to repeal acts and rescind subordinate legislation identified as being no longer necessary.
+In line with the Government's commitment to legislative reform, the Economic Reform Unit has prepared Legislation Repeal Acts to repeal acts and rescind subordinate legislation identified as being no longer necessary.

 NCP encompasses a range of measures designed to promote competition including:

 3. structural reform of public monopolies;

 4. third party access to essential infrastructure; and

 5. legislation review.”